kai-rothauge/alsuite/readme.md

 ## Alchemist Dependencies

 The MPI side of the core Alchemist code requires the following supporting libraries:
-* Elemental: For distributing the matrices between Alchemist processes and distributed linear algebra.
+* Elemental: For distributing the matrices between Alchemist processes and distributed linear algebra
-* SPDLog: For thread-safe logging during execution.
+* SPDLog: For thread-safe logging during execution
+* Eigen3: For local matrix manipulations (more convenient interface than Elemental)

 ## AlLib Dependencies

-AlLib requires the following supporting libraries:
+AlLib additionally requires the following supporting libraries:
-* Elemental: For distributing the matrices between Alchemist processes and distributed linear algebra.
-* SPDLog: For thread-safe logging during execution.
-* Eigen3 -- used for local matrix manipulations (more convenient interface than Elemental)
-* Arpack-ng -- for the computation of truncated SVDs
+* Arpack-ng: For the computation of truncated SVDs
-* Arpackpp -- very convenient C++ interface to Arpack-ng
+* Arpackpp: Very convenient C++ interface to Arpack-ng

 See below for installation instructions for each of these libraries.

 # Installation instructions

-## MacOS 10.12
+## MacOS

 ### Prerequisites